TeamFAPS/PSVita-RE-tools/README.md

-# PSVita Reverse Engineering Tools
+# PS Vita Reverse Engineering Tools
 by @dots-tb and @CelesteBlue-dev (and other devs if they add their tools there)

 Every tool provided here will be licensed under GPLv3.0 unless stated otherwise.

-What is that ?
+What is this?

-This toolkit provides tools that aid in the development of PSVita homebrews and plugins, as well as PC tools and even emulators, by providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PSVita OS.
+This toolkit provides tools that aid in the development of PS Vita homebrews and plugins, as well as PC tools and even emulators, by providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PS Vita OS.

 These tools aided in the development of plugins such as: ReStore and ReNpDrm, repatch, reF00D, NoAVLS, rebgdl.

 These tools also heavily contribute to Wiki and vitasdk improvements.

-What it won’t do:
+What this will not do:

 These tools are solely used to aid in homebrew / plugins / hacks development.
 It probably will not produce a major hack.
-It will not magically make you a vita god.
+It will not magically make you a PS Vita god.
 It will not automatically hack the vita.

 *** Remember: IF YOU DO NOT UNDERSTAND WHAT THESE TOOLS DO, IT MAY NOT BE FOR YOU! ***